-• When the plain (original) BSSN evolutions already show satisfactory good evolutions (e.g., the linear wave test), the constraint violations (i.e., adjusted terms) are also small or ignorable.
+(i) When the plain (original) BSSN evolutions already show satisfactory good evolutions (e.g., the linear wave test), the constraint violations (i.e., adjusted terms) are also small or ignorable.

-Therefore the adjusted BSSN equations become quite similar to the plain BSSN equations, and their results coincide with the plain BSSN results. • Among the adjustments we tried, we observed that the adjusted BSSN system with the \tilde{A} -eq.
-(2.20) is the most robust for all the testbeds examined in this study.
+Therefore the adjusted BSSN equations become quite similar to the plain BSSN equations, and their results coincide with the plain BSSN results.

+(ii) Among the adjustments we tried, we observed that the adjusted BSSN system with the \tilde{A} -equation (2.20) is the most robust for all the test beds examined in this study.
 It gives us an accurate and stable evolution compared to the plain BSSN system.
-Quantitatively, the life-time of the simulation becomes 10 times longer for the gauge-wave testbed and 5 times longer for the Gowdy-wave testbed than the
+Quantitatively, the lifetime of the simulation becomes 10 times longer for the gaugewave test bed and 5 times longer for the Gowdy-wave test bed than the lifetime of the plain BSSN system.
+However, it should be noted that for the gauge-wave test bed, the convergence feature is lost at a comparatively early time, the 200 crossing time in the Hamiltonian constraint and the 50 crossing time in the momentum constraint.